 2. Pharmaceutical Strategy for Europe - Public Consultation (deadline 15 September 2020)

-Technical Guidance on Responding to the Questionnaire Consultation: coming soon
+Technical Guidance on Responding to the Questionnaire Consultation: find it here

-Overview of key messages from SIOPE – working version: coming soon
+Overview of key messages from SIOPE – working version: find it here

 SIOPE response to 2nd Public Consultation – Pharmaceutical Strategy for Europe: coming soon